Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Middlegame

-If $B \neq \pm C,$ then instead of searching through the $y$-coordinates of the orbit to find a point of higher order, we can search through the $z$-coordinates; in doing so we get a curve of a similar form but where $\alpha_3 = 0$ requires $x = \frac{-2C}{B},$ and $B \neq \pm C$ implies these cannot occur simultaneously.
+If $B \neq \pm C,$ then instead of searching through the $y$-coordinates of the orbit to find a point of higher order, we can search through the $z$-coordinates; in doing so we get a curve of a similar form but where $\alpha_3 = 0$ again requires either $B = C = 0$ (forbidden by assumption $B \neq \pm C$) or $x = \frac{-2C}{B}.$ But